Crust Price Reaches $42.40 on Exchanges (CRU)

-Crust (CURRENCY:CRU) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on March 10th.
-Crust has a total market capitalization of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last day.
-One Crust coin can now be purchased for approximately $42.40 or 0.00117874 BTC on exchanges.
-Over the last seven days, Crust has traded flat against the U.S. dollar.
+Crust (CRU) traded flat against the dollar during the twenty-four hour period ending at 9:00 AM ET on March 15th.
+During the last week, Crust has traded flat against the dollar.
+One Crust coin can currently be bought for about $42.40 or 0.00117874 BTC on exchanges.
+Crust has a market cap of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last day.

 - PAC Global (PAC) traded flat against the dollar and now trades at $0.0130 or 0.00000022 BTC.